fleetdm/fleet/handbook/engineering/README.md

 #### Inbox
 The bug has just come in.

 If using the standard bug report, the bug is labeled “bug” and “reproduce."
-It is not assigned to anyone and is not on a board.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+-project%3Afleetdm%2F37+-project%3Afleetdm%2F40+sort%3Aupdated-asc).
+It is not assigned to anyone.
+[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+sort%3Aupdated-asc+assignee%3Anone).

 #### Acknowledged
 QA has gone through the inbox and has accepted it as a bug to be reproduced.

-QA assigns themselves and adds it to the Release board under “awaiting QA.”
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+-project%3Afleetdm%2F37+sort%3Aupdated-asc).
+QA assigns themselves to the bug, thereby acknowledging its receipt.
+[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Areproduce+sort%3Aupdated-asc).

 #### Reproduced
 QA has reproduced the issue successfully.
 It should now be transferred to engineering.

-Remove the “reproduce” label, add the label of the relevant team (#agent, #platform, #interface), and assign it to the relevant engineering manager.
+Remove the “reproduce” label, add the label of the relevant team (e.g. #cx, #mdm, #compliance), add dthe "product" label, and assign it to the relevant engineering manager.
 (Make your best guess as to which team.
 The EM will re-assign if they think it belongs to another team.)
-Move it to “Ready” in the Release board.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+-label%3A%3Areproduce+-project%3Afleetdm%2F37+project%3Afleetdm%2F40+-assignee%3Axpkoala+sort%3Aupdated-asc).
+[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+label%3Abug+label%3A%3Aproduct%2C%3Arelease+-label%3A%3Areproduce+-assignee%3Axpkoala+sort%3Aupdated-asc+).

 #### Orphans
-These are bugs that do not have the reproduce label and do not exist on the release board.
+These are bugs that do not have the reproduce label but do not have the "release" or "product" label on them.
+As such, they will not appear in the boards and thus are likely to be forgotten by our process.
 This filter serves as a sanity check.
-There should be no bugs in this state because they are likely to be forgotten by our process.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+sort%3Aupdated-asc+label%3Abug+-label%3A%3Areproduce+-project%3Afleetdm%2F37+-project%3Afleetdm%2F40+).
+There should be no bugs in this state.
+[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+sort%3Aupdated-asc+label%3Abug+-label%3A%3Areproduce+-label%3A%3Aproduct+-label%3A%3Arelease).

 #### Reproduced orphans
 These are bugs that do not have the reproduce label and do exist on the release board, but do not have one of the three teams tagged.
 There should be no bugs in this state.
 This will risk being forgotten by the process because it does not appear in any of the standard team-based filters, which means it risks never being seen by engineering.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+sort%3Aupdated-asc+label%3Abug+-label%3A%3Areproduce+-project%3Afleetdm%2F37+project%3Afleetdm%2F40+-assignee%3Axpkoala+-label%3A%23interface+-label%3A%23platform+-label%3A%23agent+).
+[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+sort%3Aupdated-asc+label%3Abug+-label%3A%3Areproduce+label%3A%3Aproduct%2C%3Arelease+-assignee%3Axpkoala+-label%3A%23cx+-label%3A%23mdm+-label%3A%23compliance).

 #### All bugs
 [See on GitHub](https://github.com/fleetdm/fleet/issues?q=is%3Aissue+is%3Aopen+label%3Abug).